Palermo Cathedral (duomo)

 The Cathedral in Palermo was founded in 1185 by Walter of the Mill (Gualtiero Offamiglio), an Englishman who came to Palermo as tutor to the young William II and later became archbishop of Palermo.
 Walter of the Mill accumulated such a powerful following that the king responded by creating a new city at Monreale.

-Tourist taking pictures of the cathedral in Palermo (not to be mixed with the Monreale cathedral).
+Tourist taking pictures of the cathedral in Palermo (not to be confused with the Monreale cathedral).

 Statue of Saint Francis of Paola (1416–1507) behind the cathedral in Palermo.